Behaviour Consultant Services

 -

-outlines a functional communication response (e.g., sign language or a simple phrase, depending on the child's communicative abilities) to replace a maladaptive behaviour (e.g., hitting, screaming, elopement, throwing, etc.)
+outlines a functional communication response (e.g., sign language or a simple phrase, depending on the child's communicative abilities) to replace an interfering behaviour (e.g., hitting, screaming, throwing, running away, etc.)

 -